Congregation B'nai Israel (Galveston, Texas)

 By the Galveston Movement, from 1907 to 1914, it helped attract thousands of eastern European Jewish immigrants to the city, Gulf Coast, and the middle region of the United States.

+The congregation worships in The Rabbi Henry Cohen Memorial Temple, located at 3008 Avenue O.

 History

 German Jews were among the many immigrants to Galveston from the German principalities in the 1840s; through their benevolent society, they established the first Jewish cemetery in Texas here in 1852.
 They held the first organized Jewish services in the state in Galveston in 1856.
 These two endeavors culminated in their organizing Congregation B'nai Israel in 1868 and its chartering in 1870.